fenglinliu98/MIA/README.md

 ```

 ### Start Training
-Now we can train the baseline models and the baseline w/ MIA models with:
+Now you can train the baseline models and the baseline w/ MIA models with:

 #### Visual Attention
 * **Baseline**